fullsnacker/create-express-ts-starter/README.md

 ## Customization

 After creating your project, you can adjust the ESLint and TypeScript configurations to your liking.
-The '.eslintrc.js' and 'tsconfig.json' files are ready for you to tailor to your specific project needs.
+The 'eslint.config.mjs' and 'tsconfig.json' files are ready for you to tailor to your specific project needs.

 ## Contributing